disconnectme/chrollusion/README.markdown

 ## Software used

-These libraries are bundled with the repo and needn’t be updated manually:
+These libraries are bundled with the project and needn’t be updated manually:

 * [jQuery](https://github.com/jquery/jquery)
 * [D3.js](https://github.com/mbostock/d3)